-“Print On Demand” means an item is printed or created after it has been ordered.
+“Print On Demand” basically means an item is printed or created after it has been ordered.
 You upload your art or designs onto a website and digitally place them on different product mock-ups.
 Then, the company prints and ships the product to the customer after they buy it, and pays you a commission in return.

 You do not have to pay for anything or maintain an inventory, so this is a fairly risk-free way to get your art and designs out into the online world!

 There are several websites out there who offer this service.
 I chose Zazzle and Society6 after doing some research because they are both popular and widely known, offering good customer service and fair designer programs.